Tsukeruu/WeatherScape/README.md

 # WeatherScape ☁️
+  *The readme will be updated soon to include the newest updates and features*

   - **WeatherScape aims to enhance your experience as a wayland user, by providing you with a cozy setup that matches the weather**

   https://github.com/user-attachments/assets/c5c9ac89-2792-427c-ad8d-a8adba2992ed